barryllium/WWDC-session-notes/2023/Meet SwiftData.md

 #### ModelContext

-* Observe all the changes to your models and provide many of the actions ot operate on them
+* Observe all the changes to your models and provide many of the actions to operate on them
     * Tracking updates
     * Fetching models
     * Saving changes